TeachersFirst's Time Tested Tech Tips from the Trenches to Help Technology-Based Lessons Run Smoothly

 Try using a Wiki in your classroom for communication and collaboration.
 Not comfortable with wikis?
 Check out the Wiki Walk Through.

 Develop a list of students who are good helpers (who do not do the work FOR peers, but coach them through it).
 Offer them ways to earn extra credit or trade for assignments by doing this after their own work is done.
 Require these experts to keep their hand clasped behind their backs when giving help so they do not grab the mouse.

-A variation on the helper method above is to have one or two students work with you when you prepare prototype projects using a new tools, especially newer web 2.0 tools.
-Discover the features and foibles together, then allow these students to be your "experts" when the entire class does the project. you will be modeling that learning is something we can all do together.
+A variation on the helper method above is to have one or two students work with you when you prepare prototype projects using new tools.
+Discover the features and foibles together, then allow these students to be your "experts" when the entire class does the project.
+You will be modeling that learning is something we can all do together.

 With middle and high school students sharing limited computer access (one or a few classroom machines), have them sign up for "studio time" as if they were renting it -- the way television producers rent studio time.
 Treat studio time the way it is done in the real world: Time is money.
 Groups should be prepared to maximize their productivity during their limited time.
 Give each group an equal allotment, but offer extra time coupons as incentives.
 You might, for example, give extra studio time to those who test out of that unit's content early, whose project proposal is particularly outstanding, who volunteer as helpers for struggling students, etc.

 Have assigned seats in the computer lab or for where students use laptops in your classroom.
 Place learning support students along easily-accessible aisles and near the front so an aide or helper can fit next to them and/or you can circulate to them easily.